Integration

 Enforcement planes are defined by where actions can produce or extend real-world consequences — not by how they are implemented.

-The following planes represent all surfaces through which consequential actions are expressed.
-Governance must operate across all of them — but enforcement is only authoritative at the action boundary.
+The following planes represent the surfaces through which consequential actions are expressed.
+Governance may operate across all of them, but enforcement is authoritative only where a consequence cannot happen without a decision.

 Not every system surface is an enforcement plane.
 Some — such as prompt filtering, output validation, and model routing — influence behaviour but operate before action formation and do not determine whether a consequential action is authorised: